This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Speech Therapy and Swallowing Issues

-Speech therapists assist children the dysphagia by working to reduce the symptoms of the condition, which generally include choking on food and drinks, breathing difficulties, excessive coughing, and pulmonary aspiration of food and fluids.
+Speech therapists assist children with dysphagia by working to reduce the symptoms of the condition, which generally include choking on food and drinks, breathing difficulties, excessive coughing, and pulmonary aspiration of food and fluids.

 Other Issues Addressed by Speech Therapy